beling/book-pl/src/ch10-02-traits.md

 Now that you know how to define and implement traits, we can explore how to use traits to define functions that accept many different types.

-For example, in Listing 10-13, we implemented the `Summary` trait on the `NewsArticle` and `Tweet` types.
+For example, in listing 10-13, we implemented the `Summary` trait on the `NewsArticle` and `Tweet` types.
 We can define a `notify` function that calls the `summarize` method on its `item` parameter, which is of some type that implements the `Summary` trait.
 To do this, we can use the `impl Trait`